shreyasikhar/GraphQL/consuming-graphQL-with-reactjs.md

 export default App;
 ```
-This code will ensure our connection with the graphql server that we provided with `HttpLink`

 ### 3. Querying data
+This component will fetch the users from graphql endpoint and render it when component is called.
 ```js
 import React, { useEffect, useState } from 'react';
 import { useQuery, gql } from '@apollo/client';